Bolu Akinyode: Youth and college

 He also played in the Premier Development League for NJ-LUSO Parma.

 Professional

 Akinyode signed with New York Red Bulls II on April 18, 2015.
 He made his debut for the club on the same day, appearing as a second-half substitute in a 1-1 draw against the Charleston Battery.
 On September 5, 2015 Akinyode scored his goal as a professional, scoring the winning goal on a late header in a 3-2 victory over Louisville City FC.

 On December 11, 2015, Akinyode signed with Bethlehem Steel FC.

 On January 30, 2017, North Carolina FC announced they had signed Akinyode.

 On January 4, 2018, Akinyode signed with USL side Nashville SC.

 On December 17, 2019, Akinyode joined Birmingham Legion FC.

 On January 15, 2021, Akinyode signed with USL Championship side Miami FC.

+Akinyode signed with USL Championship side El Paso Locomotive on 6 November 2023 ahead of their 2024 season.

+Akinyode returned to Miami FC in January 2025.
+Akinyode and Miami FC mutually agreed to part ways on 4 September 2025.